“Over the course of my 10 years with yoga I have found myself steering more and more toward the quieter aspects of the practice.”

 Within the year of the teacher training program I went on to complete three apprenticeships with three different teachers, meeting one-on-one for more specialized training and conversation.
 Although it had not been my intention in attending the yoga school program, with a little nudging, I began teaching classes at the Shop to beginners, and soon after, a restorative yoga class.
 I like to tease that I could do a “good impression of a calm person,” but that it would be a few more years before I learned how to really use these practices to find relief from my high level of anxiety.
 In the years that followed I would attend many workshops on teaching methodology, philosophy, Sanskrit, anatomy, and Ayurveda.
-I completed an Iyengar immersion with Julie Gudmestad, and more recently, became certified by Judith Lasater for teaching restorative yoga.
-I also completed my Masters in Counseling with an emphasis in Depth Psychology and began a private practice as a mental health counselor.
+I completed an Iyengar immersion with Julie Gudmestad, and more recently, became certified by Judith Lasater for teaching restorative yoga, and received my 500-Hour Advanced Study Training here at The Bhaktishop.
+I have since also completed my Masters in Counseling with an emphasis in Depth Psychology and began a private practice as a mental health counselor.

 Over the course of my 10 years with yoga I have found myself steering more and more toward the quieter aspects of the practice.
 I prefer to take and teach classes that offer some time for stillness, breath and body awareness.
 Where standing postures are involved I strive to move mindfully, aware of the alignment of the body, and to use the practice as a moving meditation.
 I have a special passion for teaching students with high stress levels, injuries, illnesses, and pain, who are wanting to practice slowing down, listening inside, and moving more gently with their bodies.